 In the summer of 2018, the early birth of her great, great niece, Zoe, brought home the impact of our work.
 Zoe was born a month early and needed special care.

-Thankfully Zoe is now a healthy one-year-old, but it was another reminder to Winifred about the importance of medical progress, and we are incredibly grateful to her for the gift she has decide to leave in her will.
+Thankfully Zoe is now a healthy one-year-old, but it was another reminder to Winifred about the importance of medical progress, and we are incredibly grateful to her for the gift she has decided to leave in her will.

 Dr Shivani Bailey